 Weather

-In Mallorca, the winters are milder and warmer than inland, while the summers are hot.
-The breezes do cool the atmosphere in the afternoon though.
+In Mallorca, the winters are milder and warmer than inland, while the summers are hotter with temperatures averaging around 40 degrees Celsius.
+In the day, sea breeze cool the atmosphere, so the weather is generally very pleasant all year round.
 During autumn- and particularly in September, the water is still warm enough to swim.
+So if you’re looking to avoid the tourist crowd, make your way here in spring or autumn when the weather is still warm and great for beacn-bumming.

 >>more information on Spain Weather